 MGA Media Group

 NEW YORK, Sept.
-26, 2018 /PRNewswire/ — Be Strong and top New York City non-profits, education, and government officials will host the national assembly for bullying prevention/resiliency on October 18, 2018.
+26, 2018 /PRNewswire/ — Be Strong and top New York City non-profits, education, and government officials will host an assembly for bullying prevention/resiliency on October 18, 2018.
 The one-hour free event will welcome up to 2,800 students at Stern Auditorium/Perelman Stage at Carnegie Hall, with many students across the country watching online.
 Students and educators can sign-up to view the event at https://links.bestrong.global/signup.

-In the fall of 2014, Be Strong, a national non-profit was founded by the Moore family, who was directly affected by the issue of bullying.
+In the fall of 2014, Be Strong, a non-profit organization, was founded by the Moore family, who was directly affected by the issue of bullying.
 The family searched for meaningful solutions for their child but found none.
 In frustration, they enrolled their child in a treatment facility where life-saving resiliency skills were taught.
 Roy Moore, Founder of Be Strong, enlisted a group of local leaders to volunteer and tackle this top five safety, health and social issue.
-They committed to reaching all students in the US with these life-saving skills.
+They committed to reaching all students with these life-saving skills.

 All students in attendance will also receive a backpack and lunch, as well as Be Strong materials for free, including an 8-week resilience training program, by lead author Izzy Kalman, NCSP.

 Be Strong offers a relatable, yet thought provoking experience, connecting entertainment, education and the power of one person to bring about real change.
 The event will feature some of today’s top names in sport, entertainment and education.
 Denis Estimon, Jessie Funk, best-selling author, Broadway performer and motivational speaker, will be the keynote speakers/trainer.
 Music will be performed by America’s Got Talent fan favorites, Linkin’ Bridge and Kechi.